Spico197/Spico197/README.md

 - ⚡ Fun fact: ...
 -->

-🎀 I'm thrilled to be followed by [Yu Zhang](https://github.com/yzhangcs) since Sept.
-5th, 2022.
-Thx mate ~
+🎀 Thanks for your visiting.
+I'm Tong Zhu, and I'm interested in Information Extraction.
+You may want to checkout my [homepage](https://spico197.github.io/) for more details ~